Skip to main content Skip to footer

 Course Overview

 This course will not be based at North House Folk School.
 Instead, the instructor will meet the students at Tettegouche State Park Visitor Center, which will serve as the homebase for the course.
 Students are encouraged to make lodging arrangements in the Tofte/Silver Bay/Two Harbors area.
-At this time, we are not able to provide group transportation so we will likely carpool.
-Our hope is that a mini-bus will be available for an additional fee to reduce the driving necessary for this course and to promote group discussions.
-Obviously, pandemic conditions at the time will define this option.
-This course does not require a state park sticker.
+The class will carpool to sites in the area.

 Required Tools